iechor/docs/content/get-started/swarm-deploy.md

 ## Prerequisites

-- Download and install Docker Desktop as described in [Get Docker](../get-docker.md).
+- Download and install iEchor Desktop as described in [Get iEchor](../get-iechor.md).
 - Work through containerizing an application in [Part 2](02_our_app.md).
-- Make sure that Swarm is enabled on your Docker Desktop by typing `docker system info`, and looking for a message `Swarm: active` (you might have to scroll up a little).
+- Make sure that Swarm is enabled on your iEchor Desktop by typing `iechor system info`, and looking for a message `Swarm: active` (you might have to scroll up a little).

-  If Swarm isn't running, simply type `docker swarm init` in a shell prompt to set it up.
+  If Swarm isn't running, simply type `iechor swarm init` in a shell prompt to set it up.

 ## Introduction

-Now that you've demonstrated that the individual components of your application run as stand-alone containers and shown how to deploy it using Kubernetes, you can look at how to arrange for them to be managed by Docker Swarm.
+Now that you've demonstrated that the individual components of your application run as stand-alone containers and shown how to deploy it using Kubernetes, you can look at how to arrange for them to be managed by iEchor Swarm.
 Swarm provides many tools for scaling, networking, securing and maintaining your containerized applications, above and beyond the abilities of containers themselves.

-In order to validate that your containerized application works well on Swarm, you'll use Docker Desktop's built in Swarm environment right on your development machine to deploy your application, before handing it off to run on a full Swarm cluster in production.
-The Swarm environment created by Docker Desktop is fully featured, meaning it has all the Swarm features your app will enjoy on a real cluster, accessible from the convenience of your development machine.
+In order to validate that your containerized application works well on Swarm, you'll use iEchor Desktop's built in Swarm environment right on your development machine to deploy your application, before handing it off to run on a full Swarm cluster in production.
+The Swarm environment created by iEchor Desktop is fully featured, meaning it has all the Swarm features your app will enjoy on a real cluster, accessible from the convenience of your development machine.

 ## Describe apps using stack files